Partial Differentiation

 The gradient lives in the same space as the input — not the output.
 So for a scalar field , the gradient at any point is a 2D vector; for , it’s a 3D vector.

 This means we can evaluate at every point in the domain, producing a gradient field — a vector field on .
-Think of it as an arrow attached to each input point, pointing in the direction of steepest ascent at that location.
+Think of it as an arrow attached to each input point on the flat “floor” map, pointing in the direction of steepest ascent at that location.

 The symbol is called the nabla (or del) operator.
 Differential operators like will be explored in more depth later in the course.

 The gradient is the payoff for working in a linear vector space.
-When are continuous, any directional derivative reduces to a dot product with the gradient:
+When are continuous, any directional derivative reduces to an inner product with the gradient:

-This is the key trick: instead of computing a separate limit for every possible direction , we compute the gradient once — just partial derivatives — and recover any directional derivative for free via an inner product.
-No more tortuous limit computations for each new direction; the gradient packages all local directional information into a single vector.
+This is the key trick: instead of computing a separate tortuous limit for every possible diagonal direction , we compute the gradient once — just partial derivatives — and recover any directional derivative for free via an inner product (dot product).
+The gradient packages all local directional information into a single vector.

 Let .
 Using standard differentiation rules, the three partial derivatives are: